sourcegraph/scip/docs/CLI.md

    --to value              Path to output directory for snapshot files (default: "scip-snapshot") --project-root value    Override project root in the SCIP file.
 For example, this can be helpful when the SCIP index was created inside a Docker image or created on another computer
-   --strict                If true, fail fast on errors (default: true) --include-diagnostics   Whether or not to include scip diagnostics in snapshot files (default: false) --comment-syntax value  Comment syntax to use for snapshot files (default: "//")
+   --strict                If true, fail fast on errors (default: true) --comment-syntax value  Comment syntax to use for snapshot files (default: "//")
 ```